First African Baptist Church (Richmond, Virginia): Attendance

 At the time that the congregation split from the First Baptist Church there were approximately one thousand three hundred black members.
-It soon experienced rapid growth, and by 1861, the services were regularly attended by more than three thousand people.
+It soon experienced rapid growth.
+In 1858 an offshoot of the church was established as the Third African Baptist Church for its 400 members who lived west of 2nd St. and north of Broad St. The name of the Third African Baptist Church was soon changed to Ebenezer Baptist Church.
+By 1861, the services at First African were regularly attended by more than three thousand people.
 The number of members swelled to four thousand five hundred by 1869.
 There was a dispute in 1880 which caused over seven hundred members to leave the church.
 The New York Times wrote that approximately four thousand members remained after the split.

 Events

 As one of the largest meeting halls in Richmond, it was often rented for white events.
 Its large interior and prominent location in Richmond made it a sought after venue for events such as concerts and political rallies.
 The practice of renting the church was controversial among members due to the use of a church for secular events and due to the racial segregation often imposed at the events.
 The practice continued, however, due in part to the significant income that it provided.

 John Hartwell Cocke lectured on temperance at one of the earliest major events hosted at the church.
 While the government of the Confederate States of America was based in Richmond during the American Civil War, the church was often used for speeches by politicians including Governor William Smith and President Jefferson Davis.
 Judah Benjamin also spoke at the church to recruit blacks into the Confederate Army.
 In 1865 Horace Greely, abolitionist publisher of the New York Tribune spoke at the church regarding the post-Civil War Reconstruction.